DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 <img width="1000" height="300" src='./images/connection.png'/>

-Now, you can check that kubectl is working fine.
+Now, you can check that kubectl is working fine:

 ```
 kubectl get pods
 ```